-CANNILOQ, a producer of aesthetically pleasing containers for cannabis consumers, has recently announced a new product line that could reduce or eliminate much of the packaging waste created by cannabis plastics.
-MEDILOQ is a patent-pending robotic packaging system that washes, sterilizes, and tests the functionality of every refillable container when it is returned.
+CANNILOQ, a producer of aesthetically pleasing containers for cannabis consumers, has recently announced a new product line that could reduce or eliminate much of the cannabis packaging waste created by product plastics.
+MEDILOQ is a patent-pending robotic cannabis packaging system that washes, sterilizes, and tests the functionality of every refillable container when it is returned.

 - MEDILOQ supplies the patented containers and equipment.